MengRao/tcpshm/doc/interface.md

     uint32_t ack_seq;
 };
 ```
+The framework will apply endian conversion on MsgHeader automatically(check ToLittleEndian below) if sending over tcp channel.

 TcpShmConnection is a general connection class that we can use to send or recv msgs.
 **Note that user should use the same thread to recv or send msgs on one connection.**